Seven ways to keep your house and garden fly-free this summer

 2. Invest in some herbs

-Some plants act as a natural fly deterrent; basil, rosemary, lavender, bay leaf and mint do not attract flies, so a herb garden or new flowerbeds could save you hours of waving your arms about in the garden.
+Some plants act as a natural fly deterrent; basil, rosemary, lavender, bay leaf and mint are known to repel flies, so a herb garden or new flowerbeds could save you hours of waving your arms about in the garden.

 3. Clear your surfaces